 Dematerialization and the related production of electronic documents is regulated by European Regulation; the last major update is the eIDAS Regulation 910/2014/EU, which establishes “a legal framework for electronic signatures, electronic seals, electronic time stamps, electronic documents, certified electronic delivery services, and services related to certificates of authentication of websites.”

 In a strictly Italian context, dematerialization in the Public Administration began with Legislative Decree no. 82 of March 7, 2005 (here is the full text), which came into force during 2006 and sanctioned the birth of the so-called Digital Administration Code (CAD).
 Since 2006, the CAD has been the subject of 29 updates; the most recent and significant is that of Legislative Decree no. 17 of December 13, 2017 (here is the full text).
 In this vein, there is also the important issue of electronic invoicing, which now concerns companies and individual taxpayers (see our post on the latest news on electronic invoicing for 2019).

-The advantages of dematerialization
+How to improve communication with customers: The advantages of dematerialization

 Switching from paper to digital has some obvious advantages, which translate mainly into economic savings, time savings, and greater efficiency.
 But that’s not all; in this post, we want to focus on one aspect, the effects of dematerialization on the Customer Communication side, where many opportunities await.
 Before we get started, let’s recall the advantages of dematerialization.

 First of all, storing an enormous amount of paper takes up a lot of space, which translates into operating costs and, sometimes, personnel costs.